nicolasduminil/50-shades-of-rest/README.md

 So let's examine how to use these new classes in the Java 8 style.

-#### Blocking Java 8 asynchronous consumers
+#### Java 8 blocking asynchronous consumers

-Have a look at the listing below, that you can found in the `OrdersAsyncJava8ClientIT` class in the GitHub repository.
+Have a look at the listing below, that you can found in the `OrdersAsyncJava8BlockingClientIT` class in the GitHub repository.
 In order to favor reuse, the body of this class has been factored in the abstract base class named `OrdersBaseJava8AsyncClient` which is extended by `OrdersAsyncJava8ClientIT`.